We have helped over 1,000,000 consumers find the perfect mattress online.

 Excellent value for money for a top quality mattress.
 Puffy is made-to-order so it does take 2 days till it's shipped out to you.
 Puffy is the only mattress that comes with a Stain Resistant Cover.

-Puffy top layer is a Cooling Cloud™ Pressure Relief Foam - CertiPUR-US® Certified.
-This is what is known to give you that sleeping on a cloud feeling.
-It's bottom layer is a Firm Core Support Foam - CertiPUR-US® Certified.
+Puffy's top layer is a Cooling Cloud™ Pressure Relief Foam - CertiPUR-US® Certified.
+This is known to give you that sleeping on a cloud feeling.
+It includes a Climate Adaptive middle layer which prevents temperature fluctuations.
+Its bottom layer is a Firm Core Support Foam - CertiPUR-US® Certified.

 Rating - 8.9 /10